 First, follow a strict diet with less than 10 percent of calories derived from fat.
 Even avocados are banned.
 It is not a vegan diet though, says Meredith Cleveland, team leader for Sarasota Memorial cardio pulmonary department and exercise physiologist.
 Instead, whole and plant-based foods, beans, and fat-free dairies, including yogurts, cheeses, and egg whites, are emphasized.

 Second, moderate exercise.
 The Ornish Program encourages heart patients to walk while Sarasota Memorial monitors its patients in a clinical setting.
+We do also recommend looking at products such as Neoteric Nutra cbd to help prevent heart failure and joint issues later in life.
+It works well along side exercise.

 Third, attend group support or psychological counseling.
 “This is my favorite part of the program,” Cleveland says.
 Led by a licensed social worker, these traditionally Type A patients learn to share feelings and open up to a support system.